 Lethargy or listlessness

 Also, bear in mind that in the early stages most bladder infections are 'silent' and don't show signs.
-The only way to detect these ones is to have your vet analyze a urine sample.
-This means by the time your dog does display symptoms the infection is well established, making it even more important to get to the vet without delay.
+The only way to detect a problem at this point is to have your vet analyze a urine sample.
+This means by the time your dog does display symptoms, the infection is well established, making it even more important to get to the vet right away.

 How Do I Treat My Dog's Bladder Infection?

 A true bladder infection requires antibiotics to settle things down.
-In an ideal world, your vet will culture some urine to reveal exactly which antibiotic is best suited to blitz the bugs.
-But, for a first-time infection, the vet may decide on a course of a good antibiotic that is appropriate as a first line attack.
+Your vet may culture some urine to reveal exactly which antibiotic is best suited to blitz the infection.
+But, for a first-time affliction, the vet may decide on a course of a good antibiotic that is appropriate as a first-line attack.
+Getting the problem under control and determining the cause is the best course of action.
+In some cases, there will be a polyp that needs to be removed.
+A tumor is often hard to treat.

-You can also help the dog by encouraging them to drink plenty of water.
+You can help your dog get through a bacterial attack on the bladder by encouraging them to drink plenty of water to flush their system.
 Try offering water bowls in every room or even a pet drinking fountain.
 Some dogs prefer the taste of mineral water over tap water, which can be a neat trick to encourage them to drink.

 Speak to your vet about whether food supplements or nutraceuticals which make the urine more acidic are appropriate for your dog.
-These can help clear an infection by making the urine a more hostile place for bugs to breed.
+These can help clear an infection by making the urine a more hostile place.
 However, these products are not always appropriate, especially if the dog has a history of growing bladder stones, so check with a vet first.
+A diet change to a food that dissolves stones, or to a moist food as a way to discourage the formation of crystals is sometimes implemented.